tamit9509/Angular/README.md

 # Description

-This is a small learning project that implements how parent child components interact with each other and how to create custom directuives.
+This is a small learning project that implements how parent child components interact with each other and how to create custom directives.